 Prof. Elizabeth LeDoux

-The Creative Industries program is the perfect major where business meets the arts & sciences.
+Creative Industries is the perfect major where business meets the arts & sciences.
 A partnership of the Departments of English and Media Studies with Information Design and Corporate Communication, Creative Industries majors learn how historical and technological changes drive demand for new culture, and dissect how innovators build content, platforms, or services for market success.

 Creative industries are a major driver of global growth.
 To succeed in this rewarding arena there is a need for mastery of vital advocacy and visibility tools so creative works can “break through the clutter” to reach intended audiences.
 Our courses introduce students to the specialized techniques creative industries need in film, music, mobile gaming, television, advertising, user interface design, packaging, promotion, information architecture, and sports or entertainment public relations.